Need to talk? Call 1800 882 436.

 As you introduce solid foods, continue feeding with breastmilk or formula until at least 12 months of age.

-Start to introduce solid foods at around 6 months of age when:
+You can start to introduce solid foods at around 6 months of age when:

 • your baby can sit up with support and has good head control

-• your baby starts to show interest in food such as watching and reaching out when they see food
+• your baby shows interest in eating, for example, watching and reaching out when they see food

 Start feeding your baby solids once a day.
 Your baby will take only small amounts of solid foods at first.
-Try one teaspoon at first of pureed vegetable, fruit, or rice cereal in between milk feeds.
+Try one teaspoon at first of pureed vegetable, fruit, or rice cereal, in between milk feeds.

-Which foods first?
+Which foods should I offer my baby first?

 • iron-fortified baby cereals